oscar-system/oscar-website/etc/README.server.md

 systemd unit `/etc/systemd/system/oscar-website.path` (a copy of this file is in the `etc` directory of the oscar-website repo).

-This then triggers /etc/systemd/system/oscar-website.service (a copy of this file is in the etc/ directory of the oscar-website repo).
+This then triggers `/etc/systemd/system/oscar-website.service` (a copy of this file is in the `etc` directory of the oscar-website repo).

 This finally executes `etc/update.sh`, which runs jekyll.